iotlabsltd/telematiczap/README.md

 ## Administration panel
 http://localhost:8000/admin

-## OAuth 2 Provider: How to register client applications to use data on TelematicZap
+# How to register client applications to use data on TelematicZap
+TelematicZap provides the interface of an OAuth 2 Server.
+Client applications can access data from TelematicZap on behalf of authenticated users.
-We can see the applications registered here:
+Users can see their registered applications here:

 http://localhost:8000/o/applications/
 ### 1. Register a new client application
+To register a new application, a user must navigate to:
 http://localhost:8000/o/applications/register/

-You should have something like:
+You should have something like the following:
 <CLIENT-ID>: JJTqjC4kqnwQOCgH7L4vm3bQoD6gAWFHGdzshzrD
 <CLIENT-SECRET>: 4i6KeMoNrlu71EUKPbLmjLtNwLZ98h46L0GglZp9pXxnEEkMhkt5x457dghZsvUcU4oShpVay1qYfJLLoWoh3agbZjecvJHsOMvqAXctX6ro0NuTxX92uf5zgSwOSHT9
 <REDIRECT-URI>: http://localhost:8000/noexist/callback